Students in our MS and PhD graduate biology programs are trained in the latest theories and techniques.

 We seek students with strong academic backgrounds, generally considered to be a GPA of 3.0 or better in a field of biological science.
 The University requires a 4-year bachelor's degree or its equivalent and our program seeks students with degrees in biology or related fields with courses in general biology, cell biology, genetics, chemistry, and appropriate levels of math is certainly very reasonable.
 We also accept students with unusual backgrounds strongly emphasizing quantitative fields, computer sciences, informatics, and other interdisciplinary areas that commonly interact with fields of biology these days.

-If you have expertise in other areas or you are interested in changing fields, you can certainly take, as a non-matriculated student, some of the courses described above that are part of a standard biology degree (look at our Biology BS requirements for specific courses here at UMB that might give you this background).
+If you have expertise in other areas or you are interested in changing fields, you can certainly take, as a non-matriculated student, some of the courses described above that are part of a standard biology degree (looking at our Biology BS requirements for specific courses here at UMass Boston might give you this background).
 You would not necessarily need to obtain a second bachelor's degree, but should gain the appropriate background to prove that you are capable of handling graduate level work in biological sciences.

-No. While we do not have a minimum acceptable GRE score, to be competitive in the applicant pool, a score of 500 in each area is a good starting point.
+No. While we do not have a minimum acceptable GRE score, to be competitive in the applicant pool, a score of ~150 (~50% rank; prior scale score of 500) in each area (Verbal and Quantitative Reasoning) is a good starting point.
 A weak GRE does not automatically doom your application, especially if the remainder of your application is strong.